tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 -----------
 #### What is the usual workflow for developers?

-New developers should begin by reading the [FAQ](https://github.com/dhowe/AdNauseam/wiki/FAQ) and [Developer FAQ](https://github.com/dhowe/AdNauseam/wiki/Developer-FAQ) and making sure that they can [build the extension](https://github.com/dhowe/AdNauseam/wiki/Building-AdNauseam-from-source-(for-developers) in Chrome, Firefox, or both.
+New developers should begin by reading the [FAQ](https://github.com/dhowe/AdNauseam/wiki/FAQ) and [Developer FAQ](https://github.com/dhowe/AdNauseam/wiki/Developer-FAQ) and making sure that they can [build the extension](https://github.com/dhowe/AdNauseam/wiki/Building-AdNauseam-from-source-(for-developers) in Chrome and Firefox.
 They should then start work on a ticket (either by selecting one, perhaps marked with the _Good Volunteer Task_ label, or by being assigned one).

 It is generally good practice to start a new git branch for the feature/ticket you are working on.
 Ask questions as you go (in the ticket itself, and/or via email), and when ready, submit a pull-request so that your branch can be merged in.

 If multiple tickets are assigned to you, work on the one with highest priority, unless otherwise specified.